How to Avoid Fighting Rust Borrow Checker

 - Adding a pointer with an integer doesn't change provenance.

 - The provenance is tracked by compiler in compile time.
-In actual execution, pointer is still integer address that doesn't attach provenance information 13.
+In actual execution, pointer is still integer address that doesn't attach provenance information 14.

 - Using uninitialized memory is undefined behavior.

 MaybeUninit a = bwill drop the original object in place ofa.
 Ifais uninitialized, then it will drop an unitialized object, which is undefined behavior.
 Useaddr_of_mut!(...).write(...)Related- Handle panic unwinding.
+If unsafe code turn data into temporarily-invalid state, you need to make it valid again during unwinding.
+See also.

 - Reading/writing to mutable data that's shared between threads need to use atomic, or volatile access (